Regular Well Visits (or Check-ups)

 It is important to take your child to their primary care provider (PCP) for yearly check-ups (also called well-child visits).
-Regular well-child visits allow the PCP to check your child’s physical and mental health and address any health concerns early on.
+A PCP is the provider your child sees for all their checkups.
+Regular well visits allow the PCP to check your child’s physical and mental health and address any health concerns early on.
 As an HPSM member, you can get these yearly check-ups at no cost.

 Well-visits put your child on the path to a healthy life.
 So call your child’s PCP to make an appointment today!

-Does your child see the same provider for all of their primary care?
-A PCP is the provider your child sees for all their checkups.
-If your child does not have their own PCP, and you need help selecting one, call HPSM Member Services.
+If your child does not have their own PCP and you need help selecting one, call HPSM Member Services.
 You can also select their PCP online using the Member Portal at any time.

 Your child should have well-visits during these timeframes: